Upperthorpe, Sheffield: Amenities

 The only GP practice in the suburb is the Upperthorpe Medical Centre on Addy Street; 47% of the population are registered at this practice.
-There are no churches in the Upperthorpe area, the suburb being served by St Stephen’s at Netherthorpe and St Barts on the Langsett estate.
-Here are two of the public houses in the area; The White Rails and The Office.
-The Upperthorpe Hotel shut in 2009 and is now flats and some shops.
-There is a small shopping area located centrally on Upperthorpe Road and a large Tesco store located within the grounds of the former Sheffield Royal Infirmary.
+There are no churches in the Upperthorpe area, the suburb being served by St Stephen's at Netherthorpe and St Barts on the Langsett estate.
+There are no public houses in the area.
+There is a small shopping area located centrally on Upperthorpe Road, shops such as, One Shop Local, The Post Office, Pizza Paz, Zizzu Barbers, Sultans Continental Foods, Berlins Kebabs, Upperthorpe Chippy and Sami Barbers to name a few and a large Tesco store located within the grounds of the former Sheffield Royal Infirmary.
 There are no schools in the immediate area; Upperthorpe primary and infant school on Daniel Hill Street was closed down in the 1990s, demolished, and apartments built on the site in a similar style.
-Children now have to attend schools in either Netherthorpe or Walkley.
+Children now have to attend schools in either Netherthorpe, Walkley or Westways primary schools.
+Upperthorpe is a catchment area for Tapton Secondary School.